1jour1vin

 4/5See all 292 reviews

-It was Dutch merchants who developed the vineyards along the Layon River starting in 1579, as the high alcohol content (16-17% ABV) allowed for better preservation during transport.
-In addition, these wines suited the tastes of Dutch customers, and only their high quality (and therefore their price) enabled them to withstand the export tax imposed by Brittany.
-The harvest of botrytized grapes in successive stages has been recorded since the 18th century.
-The appellation d'origine contrôlée (AOC) Layon hillsides to an appellation area covering 27 municipalities in Maine-et-Loire bordering the Layon, a small tributary of the Loire.
-The appellation specifically distinguishes the municipalities of Beaulieu-sur-Layon, Faye-d'Anjou, Rablay-sur-Layon, Rochefort-sur-Loire, Saint-Aubin-de-Luigné, and Saint-Lambert-du-Lattay.
+It was Dutch merchants who began developing the vineyards along the banks of the Layon River starting in 1579; the high alcohol content achieved (16–17% ABV) allowed for better preservation during transport.
+Furthermore, these wines suited the tastes of the Dutch clientele, and only their high quality (and thus their price) allowed them to withstand the export tax levied by Brittany.
+The harvest of botrytised grapes in successive rounds has been documented since the 18th century.
+The Appellation d'Origine Contrôlée Slopes of the Layon to a designation area spanning 27 municipalities in Maine-et-Loire along the Layon, a small tributary of the Loire.
+The appellation specifically includes the municipalities of Beaulieu-sur-Layon, Faye-d’Anjou, Rablay-sur-Layon, Rochefort-sur-Loire, Saint-Aubin-de-Luigné, and Saint-Lambert-du-Lattay.
 The AOC Coteaux du Layon wines was recognized by a decree dated February 18, 1950.

-The vineyard covers approximately 1,400 hectares and produces around 40,000 hectoliters annually.
-The terroir consists of typical terraces of schist and sandstone from the Armorican basement, with shallow brown soils (outcropping bedrock) from the Black Anjou region.
+The vineyard covers approximately 1,400 hectares, with an annual production of around 40,000 hectoliters.
+The terroir consists of terraces typical of the Armorican basement, composed of schist and sandstone, as well as the shallow, dark brown soils (with bedrock outcropping) of the Anjou Noir region.
 The climate is temperate oceanic and particularly dry.
-The demarcated areas correspond to well-exposed, windy hillsides that promote early vegetation growth (a microclimate in which Mediterranean vegetation thrives) and consistently produce overripe grapes.
+The designated areas correspond to well-exposed and well-ventilated hillsides that promote early vegetation growth (a microclimate in which Mediterranean vegetation thrives) and consistently yield overripe grapes.

-Produced on the banks of the Layon River, Coteaux du Layon benefits from a specific climate that gives it its unique characteristics.
-Located on the Armorican Massif, the geological conditions (soils rich in schist and minerals) and cool winds allow the product to overripen, which shapes the very characteristics of the wine and gives it its full flavor.
-The relatively mild and warm climate contrasts with the rainy winters, which contribute to the ripening of the grapes.
-The result is a real clash between continental and oceanic climates within the bottle.
-Total annual production is just over five million bottles, which are sold throughout Europe.
+Produced along the banks of the Layon River, Coteaux du Layon benefits from a distinctive climate that gives it its unique characteristics.
+Located in the Armorican Massif, the geological conditions—soils rich in schist and minerals—along with cool winds allow the grapes to overripen, which defines the very essence of the wine and gives it its full flavor.
+The generally mild and warm climate contrasts with rainy winters, which contribute to the ripening of the grapes.
+Thus, the bottle captures a true clash between continental and oceanic climates.
+Total annual production amounts to just over five million bottles, which are sold throughout Europe.

 A little history

-Coteaux du Layon is a white wine. of Anjou, in the Loire region.
-It has been an appellation d'origine contrôlée (AOC) since 1950 and covers 27 neighboring communes, covering just under 1,500 hectares and bordering the Château de Châlonnes.
-It all began in the 17th century when the Dutch living in the area decided to buy this wine.
-Thanks to these exchanges and investments, the wine became known and appreciated for its true value, eventually becoming part of France's rich culinary heritage.
-However, the production and perpetuation of this wine were undermined during the War in the Vendée, which destroyed part of the harvests, land, and the work of many men and women.
-At the end of the 19th century, the vines also suffered from an infestation of phylloxera, a small but particularly devastating insect.
+Coteaux du Layon is a white wine of Anjou, in the Loire region.
+It has been an Appellation d’Origine Contrôlée (AOC) since 1950 and encompasses 27 neighboring municipalities, covering just under 1,500 hectares and bordering the Château de Châlonnes.
+It all began in the 17th century when the Dutch settlers in the area decided to purchase this wine.
+Thanks to these exchanges and investments, the wine became known and appreciated for its true worth, eventually becoming part of France’s rich culinary heritage.
+However, the production and continued existence of this wine were threatened during the War in the Vendée, which destroyed part of the harvests, the land, and the work of many men and women.
+At the end of the 19th century, the vineyards also suffered from an infestation of phylloxera, a small but particularly devastating insect.

-More information on the website of Coteaux du Layon
+For more information, visit the website at Coteaux du Layon

 Buy the best wines from the Coteaux du Layon in a private sale!